underlay/rex/README.md

 ### `rex:sort` annotations

-The simplest kind of annotation is one that uses the `rex:sort` property to compare terms based on their lexical forms alone.
+The simplest kind of reduction expression uses the `rex:sort` annotation to compare terms based on their lexical forms alone.

 #### Lexicographic orders